 preparation

-1. In a heavy-based saucepan, wash the dal until the water runs clear, drain, pour in 4 cups water into the saucepan and bring to boil, then reduce the heat to maintain a rapid simmer.
+- In a heavy-based saucepan, wash the dal until the water runs clear, drain, and add 4 cups water.
+Bring to a boil, then reduce the heat to maintain a rapid simmer.

-2. After 10 minutes, add the tomatoes – simmer until dal is soft and has broken down – approximately 30 minutes.
+- After 10 minutes, add the tomatoes.
+Simmer until the dal is soft and has broken down – approximately 30 minutes.

 prepare the rasam-coconut mix

-3. In an upright blender, add the dried coconut, rasam powder, tamarind, and ¾ cup water, blend for 1 minute, until smooth, then add to dal rinsing the blender clean with the remaining ¾ cup water.
+- In an upright blender, add the dried coconut, rasam powder, tamarind, and ¾ cup water; blend for 1 minute, until smooth, then add to dal, rinsing the blender clean with the remaining ¾ cup water.

 prepare the voggarane

-4. In a small pan over medium heat, heat the ghee, add mustard seeds; when the seeds turn grey and pop, add the curry leaves, asafoetida and turmeric powder, swishing the pan around for the spices to fry evenly.
+- In a small pan over medium heat, heat the ghee and add the mustard seeds.
+When the seeds turn grey and pop, add the curry leaves, asafoetida, and turmeric powder, swishing the pan around so the spices fry evenly.

-5. Pour the voggarane into the dal, add salt, jaggery and stir in the chopped chard leaves.
-Allow to sit for 5 minutes for the flavours to settle, the chard to soften and dal to thicken slightly.
+- Pour the voggarane into the dal, add salt and jaggery and stir in the chopped chard leaves.
+Allow 5 minutes for the flavours to settle, the chard to soften, and the dal to thicken slightly.
 Taste adding more sweet, tamarind or salt.

-Serve with rice, yoghurt and drizzle with a spoon of ghee.
+Serve with rice and yoghurt and drizzle with a spoon of ghee.

 split moong dal with charred okra & fenugreek